Sri Lanka ETA/Visa Policy

 Application Process:

-• Visit the official Sri Lanka ETA website (www.eta.gov.lk) and click on the "Apply" button.
+• Visit the Sri Lanka ETA website and click the "Apply E-visa" button.

-• Fill out the online application form with your personal and travel information, including your passport details, contact information, and travel itinerary.
+• Fill out the online Sri Lanka ETA application form with your personal and travel information, including your passport details, contact information, and travel itinerary.

 • Pay the ETA processing fee using a credit/debit card or PayPal account.

-• Submit your application and wait for the ETA approval notice to be sent to your email address within 24 hours.
+• Submit your application and wait for the ETA approval notice to be sent to your email.

 • Print out the ETA approval notice and present it upon arrival in Sri Lanka, along with your passport.

-t is important to note that the Sri Lanka ETA is only valid for short stays of up to 30 days and cannot be extended.
-Additionally, travelers should ensure they meet all the requirements and have all the necessary documents before submitting their ETA application to avoid any delays or issues with their travel to Sri Lanka.
+It is important to note that the Sri Lanka ETA is only valid for short stays of up to 30 days and cannot be extended.
+Additionally, travellers should ensure they meet all the requirements and have all the necessary documents before submitting their ETA application to ensure timely travel to Sri Lanka.

 Requirements: